onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

-Please report an issue [here](https://github.com/onkelbeh/HomeAssistantRepository/issues) or my [private git server](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) if you encounter any problems.
+## Issues
+First, please check if your issue is already reported at [git.edevau.net](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues).
+If not, please report it [here](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) or at [GitHub](https://github.com/onkelbeh/HomeAssistantRepository/issues).

+## Python 3.8 Support
+Since 0.114.4 (09/2020) everything compiles fine on Python 3.8.
+Still cleaning up, I did not yet any production test on Python 3.8, but I will very soon.
+Everything looks good.
+I am doing most of the tests/work on a box with Python 3.8 only.

 ## Python 3.7
 You will need at least Python 3.7.7 for running Home assistant on Gentoo Linux.

-Some modules/components/libraries still do not have compatibility for Python 3.7 advertised, and many of the components have not been tested here, but all compile without errors on their own.

 By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
 I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

-I am running my productive box with Python 3.7.
-Anyway, it also has to have 2.7.
+I am still running my productive box with Python 3.7.
+Anyway, it still has 2.7, but this can be removed now.
 Even ESPHome runs on the same box with some small patches (included in my Ebuild).

 ## Source
 Once this was a fork of `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.